Homebuyer Information Guide: Plans for Future Development

 In a fast growing county such as Loudoun, change happens.
 New schools generate the need for boundary adjustments for school attendance zones

 .
 Empty fields are transformed into schools, shops, or a new neighborhood.
 Roads are widened.
 Some of the changes have been planned for decades; some only approved in the past year.
-The following online resources will help you discover what is planned for the future in your area.
+On this page you will find online resources that will help you discover what is planned for the future in your area.

 If there is vacant property near the home you are considering purchasing, how can you find out what might be going there?
 Some vacant land is privately owned and may be privately developed.
 The county regulates land use through its Comprehensive Plan and Zoning Ordinance.
 The Comprehensive Plan shows the planned use of properties.
 The Zoning Ordinance determines the current land use.
 The plan and the ordinance are online: